essoen/docker-puller/README.md

 docker-puller listen to these web hooks and can be configured to run a particular script, given a specific hook.

-## Installation
+## Setup
 It runs on Python 3.
-Just install the requirements with `pip install -r requirements.txt`.
+First install the requirements with `pip install -r requirements.txt`.

-## Example web hook
-In docker.io setup a web hook with an URL like this: https://myserver.com/dockerhook?token=abc123&hook=myhook1

-## Example docker-puller configuration
+Set up a configuration, that is change `config.json`.
+Example docker-puller configuration:

     {
         "port": 8000,